Social

 diverse roles

 First, we have set the target of increasing the rate of women hired in career-track positions to at least 20% of the total number of new hires.
-Three out of the 15 career-track employees who joined the Company in April 2024 are women. -
+Four out of the 11 career-track employees who joined the Company in April 2025 are women. -

 (2)Promotion of the building of working environments where women can work comfortably